Burnaby Village Museum

 Burnaby Village Museum is located at the northeast corner of Deer Lake Park. in the centre of Burnaby.
 This 10 acre site is a fun place for the whole family to explore.
 The staff are dressed up in authentic looking costumes which, combined with the historic buildings, will almost convince you that you've been transported back in time almost 100 years.

-Nearby you will find the Burnaby Art Gallery, Shadbolt Centre for the Arts, and fine dining at the Hart House Restaurant.
+While you’re in the area, consider visiting the nearby Burnaby Art Gallery, catching a performance at the Shadbolt Centre for the Arts, or enjoying fine dining at the Hart House Restaurant—all just a short stroll from the museum.

 Facts For Your Visit